Cheese & Pregnancy: Which cheese is safe to eat when you’re pregnant?

 Garlic and herb roulade

-Although it’s a soft cheese, garlic and herb roulade cheese is safe to eat in pregnancy so long as it’s made with pasteurised milk.
+Although it’s a soft cheese, garlic and herb roulade cheese is safe to eat in pregnancy as long as it’s made with pasteurised milk.
 Perfect for spreading on a baguette or mixing into a cheese sauce for added flavour.

-Goat’s cheese without rind15 of 15
+Goat’s cheese without rind in a salad bowl15 of 15

 Goat’s cheese without rind